 Paul Jackson, UK MD Unily said, “British Airways is one of the most important players in global aviation and we are very excited to be involved with taking their internal communications forward with this digital platform designed to connect its employees wherever they are in the world.
 It’s exciting to see such joined up thinking coming to fruition.”

-Drew McMillan, Director of Colleague Communication and Engagement at British Airways added, “British Airways is committed to a multi-billion investment programme, focussed on improving the experience for our customers at every stage of their journey.
+Drew McMillan, Director of Colleague Communication and Engagement at British Airways added, “British Airways is committed to a multi-billion investment programme, focused on improving the experience for our customers at every stage of their journey.
 By providing this new, mobile Unily intranet solution to our 44,000 colleagues, we are helping them to connect and communicate more effectively, which ultimately means a more consistent, high-quality service delivered to our valued customers.”

 Unily platforms operate on a personal and individual level, where team members can host personal and professional interactions through email, video and other internet or social media interactions but the platform can also be used as a tool for group, company-wide communications.
 Consequently, this aids relationships between people whether they’re in the next room or the next country or continent.
 The platform is digitally enabled.